 What are the factors affecting friction present in Chapter 12 of NCERT Exemplar Solutions for Class 8 Science?

 1. On the nature of the two surfaces that are in contact

 Friction is dependent on the smoothness or roughness of the two surfaces that are in contact with each other.
-When the surface is smooth, the friction between the two reduces as there is not much interlocking of irregularities.
-While the surface is rough, friction increases.
+When the surface is smooth, the friction between the two reduces, as there is not much interlocking of irregularities.
+When the surface is rough, friction increases.

 2. On the force that is acting on these surfaces

-Is the NCERT Exemplar Solutions for Class 8 Science Chapter 12 the best study material for the students?
+Are NCERT Exemplar Solutions for Class 8 Science Chapter 12 the best study material for students?

 |NCERT Exemplar Class 8 Science Chapter 13 Sound

 |NCERT Exemplar Class 8 Science Chapter 14 Chemicals Effects of Electric Current

 |NCERT Exemplar Class 8 Science Chapter 15 Some Natural Phenomena